GISH123/learning-records/BERT/README.md

 Encoder-Decoder Attention( on Decoder):
 Takes Input from top Encoder outputs(K and V vector, dont know what?)
 helps the decoder focus on appropriate places in the input sequence

+## BERT :
+from ELMo(LSTM, bi-directional) to BERT(Transformer with masks)

+Could we build a transformer-based model whose language model looks both forward and backwards?(in the technical jargon – “is conditioned on both left and right context”)?
+BERT uses masks to solve the problem